 The general market view had been that the Fed could begin to

-scale back its massive $85 billion-per-month stimulus programme
+scale back its massive $85 billion-a-month stimulus programme by

-by September and perhaps halt it by the end of the year but
+September, and perhaps halt it by the end of the year, but

 markets were less sure about those timeframes after the Fed